Oli4/eyeseg/README.md

 ### Docker
 You can use our prebuild docker images and run eyeseg within a container on mounted data.
 This only requires a working docker installation.
 You need nvidia-docker2 for GPU support which sigificantly speeds up segmentations.
 For more information on how to install docker and nvidia-docker2, please refer to the [docker documentation](https://docs.docker.com/install/).

-> **⚠ Note:**
->
-> Before publication the images are not available from the docker hub.
-Instead you need to download prebuild images here and unpack them with `docker load -i eyeseg-0.1-gpu.tar.gz`.
-Then you can use the images as described below.

 For CPU only support, you can use the CPU image:
 ```bash